eduymaz/CrashCourses/python/intro/py_intro.md

     - Variable Naming Rulse:
       - 1 - Variable names in Python can contain letters (both uppercase and lowercase), digits, and underscores (_).
       - 2 - Variable names cannot start with a digit.
-      - 3 - Python keywords (like if, else, for, while, etc.) cannot be used as variable names.
+      - 3 - Python keywords (like `if, else, for, while`, etc.) cannot be used as variable names.
       - 4 - Variable names are case-sensitive (age and Age are different variables).